-CPAWS Southern Alberta provides award-winning environmental education programs for students in Calgary and surrounding areas.
+CPAWS Southern Alberta provides award-winning environmental education programs for adults and youth in Calgary and the surrounding areas.
 Students learn environmental stewardship through our interactive programs.
 Since 1997, we have engaged over 100,000 students with environmental programs that link to the Alberta curriculum.
 We offer classroom programs and guided interpretive hikes for grades 2 to 12, as well as adult education for teachers and community groups.

 CPAWS is an approved Calgary Board of Education (CBE), Calgary Catholic School District (CSSD) and Rocky View School District (RVSD) service provider.
 Every education program listed below provides hands-on learning and links to your classroom curriculum.
 You can choose in-class learning, an outdoor guided hike, or both!
 The programs complement one another.

 Help support the next generation of environmental stewards and make a donation to the environmental education program.
-Visit our donation page, and under the section Additional Information at the bottom of the donation page say "for education in southern Alberta".
+Visit our donation page, and under Notes say "for education in southern Alberta".
 DONATE HERE.

-Our programs are listed below.
+Our elementary, secondary and adult programs are listed below.
 Once you choose the program you are interested in, fill out the booking form HERE.

 For grades 2 to 6: in-class and outdoor education programs Learn More.